 - Dysarthria—A language disorder in which the physical ability to speak properly is impaired (e.g., slurring) but the message is normal.

 People with PPA may have only problems using and understanding words or also problems with the physical ability to speak.
-People with both kinds of problems have trouble speaking and writing and may become mute, or unable to speak.
-Language problems usually get worse for at least 2 years after they appear.
-Other thinking and social skills remain normal longer before deteriorating.
+People with both kinds of problems have trouble speaking and writing.
+They may become mute, or unable to speak.
+Language problems usually get worse, while other thinking and social skills may remain normal longer before deteriorating.

 David and his wife ran a successful store until he began to act strangely.
 He intruded on his teenaged daughters’ gatherings with friends, standing and staring at them but not realizing how embarrassed they were.
 He took food from other people’s plates.
 A year later, David, 47, and his wife lost their business.
 After a misdiagnosis of depression and no improvement, David’s wife took him to a neurologist, who diagnosed bvFTD.